meltano/sdk/docs/index.rst

 data extractors and loaders!
 Taps and targets built on the SDK are automatically compliant with the `Singer Spec`_, the de-facto open source standard for extract and load pipelines, and therefore Meltano_.

-If you're looking to add support to Meltano for a new data tool, check out the `Meltano EDK`_ (Extension Development Kit).
+If you're looking to add support to Meltano for a new data tool that would be listed on the `Meltano Hub`_ as a utility, check out the `Meltano EDK`_ (Extension Development Kit) instead.

 Future-proof extractors and loaders, with less code
 ---------------------------------------------------